Search

 Extends modest financial assistance to Filipino graduate students in the social sciences to enable completion of their graduate thesis or dissertation.

-PSSC Research Award Program (PSSC-RAP)
+PSSC Research Award Program

 The PSSC Research Award Program (PSSC-RAP) was established in 1972 to assist graduate students in the social sciences complete their thesis or dissertation requirements and obtain their Master’s or Ph.D. degrees.
 A modest financial assistance is awarded to successful PSSC-RAP grantees—maximum of P50,000 for PhD students and P25,000 for MA students.